Duke-Translational-Bioinformatics/repository-dashboard-shiny/README.md

 Shiny application to monitor Github Issues

 # Requirements #
+To personalize this shiny dashboard, the following changes are required:
+### Github repo configuration
 * Create the following [custom Github labels] (https://help.github.com/articles/creating-and-editing-labels-for-issues-and-pull-requests/) - that all share a unique hexidecimal color (herein refered to as the SIZE label):
 	* 2hr
 	* 4hr